Skip to main content

 Local Rule

-A local rule is a course- or competition-specific modification adopted by the committee running play — commonly covering embedded balls, temporary conditions like winter rules, or unique course features not addressed by the standard Rules of Golf.
+A local rule is a course- or competition-specific modification adopted by the committee running play.
+This means commonly covering embedded balls, temporary conditions like winter rules, or unique course features not addressed by the standard Rules of Golf.

 A local rule is a rule adopted by the committee in charge of a course or a specific competition, adjusting or clarifying how the standard Rules of Golf apply to conditions unique to that course or that day's play.
-Local rules are meant to address situations the standard rules don't fully anticipate — an unusual course feature, temporary maintenance conditions, or environmentally sensitive areas — rather than to override the core rules of the game more broadly; golf's governing bodies publish an approved list of permitted local rule topics that committees can draw from.
+Local rules are meant to address situations the standard rules don't fully anticipate.
+This means an unusual course feature, temporary maintenance conditions, or environmentally sensitive areas.
+Instead of to override the core rules of the game more broadly.
+Golf's governing bodies publish an approved list of permitted local rule topics that committees can draw from.

-Common examples include preferred lies or "winter rules" (allowing a ball to be moved a short distance in the fairway during poor course conditions, typically wet or recovering turf), specific relief provisions for environmentally protected areas or building foundations, and defining boundaries or penalty areas for features the standard rules don't automatically cover, like a specific out-of-bounds line running along an unusual property boundary.
-Local rules are typically posted on the scorecard, a printed sheet at the first tee, or a clubhouse notice board, and it is the golfer's responsibility to check for them before starting a round, particularly at an unfamiliar course.
+Common examples include preferred lies or "winter rules" (allowing a ball to be moved a short distance in the fairway during poor course conditions, typically wet or recovering turf), specific relief provisions for environmentally protected areas or building foundations, and defining boundaries or penalty areas for features the standard rules don't on its own cover, like a specific out-of-bounds line running along an unusual property boundary.
+Local rules are typically posted on the scorecard, a printed sheet at the first tee, or a clubhouse notice board.
+It is the golfer's responsibility to check for them before starting a round, especially at an unfamiliar course.

-Local rules can meaningfully change how a specific situation should be played compared to the general rules a golfer might expect, which is why checking them is a genuine, practical part of preparing for a round rather than a formality — a golfer unaware of a course's local rule on, say, an environmentally sensitive area might take the wrong relief or incur an avoidable penalty simply from not knowing the local modification existed.
+Local rules can meaningfully change how a specific situation should be played compared to the general rules a golfer might expect.
+This is why checking them is a genuine, practical part of preparing for a round rather than a formality.
+This means a golfer unaware of a course's local rule on, say, an environmentally sensitive area might take the wrong relief or incur an avoidable penalty simply from not knowing the local modification existed.

 A player checks the scorecard before a muddy, early-spring round and finds a local rule allowing preferred lies in the fairway, letting them clean and reposition the ball within six inches without penalty.